staszekj/eltrue-images/README.md

 * scroll to element after switching from detail view to master view
 * use http2 for downloading images (request multiplexing over a single TCP connection)
 * use infinite scroll in master view
-* virtual scrolling (restrict amount of dom elements for huge amount of search result)
+* virtual scrolling (restrict amount of dom elements for huge search result)

 ### Improve code quality
 * introduce ESLint/Prettier rules